julianroa18/OpenCV-LineFollower-and-other-applications/README.md

 This template uses houghcircle method to find circles on the processed image, and with this information, it draws a cirle on the original image.

 ![HoughCircles](https://user-images.githubusercontent.com/84452263/120122285-6f6de080-c16d-11eb-8b41-6ceb9baacb55.jpg)

+*NOTE:* All this templates are documented in spanish, but if you want an english documentation you can find in the header of the codes, a link for that documentation